Herd for macOS

 Per-site PHP versions

-By default, Herd will use the global PHP version to serve all your sites.
-However, if you need to support different PHP versions for different sites, you may use the isolated sites functionality.
-This configures Herd to use the specified PHP version for the site, regardless of the global PHP version.
+By default, Herd uses the global PHP version to serve all your sites.
+However, if you need to support different PHP versions for different sites, you may use the isolate function.
+This configures Herd to use a specific PHP version for a site, regardless of the global PHP version.

 #

-You can configure the PHP version to use per site in the "Sites" tab of the preferences window.
-This gives you a list of all your sites and allows you to configure the PHP version to use for each site.
+You can configure the PHP version per site in the Site Manager.
+This gives you a list of all your sites and allows you to configure the PHP version that each site uses.

-Just select the PHP version you want to use for the site in the dropdown menu.
+Just select the PHP version that you want to use for the site in the dropdown menu.

 #